defuse/bqp/blog-source/content/music-production-letter-to-my-past-self.md

 from what you're currently hearing guide you in coming up with ideas for what to do next.
-For example if you have a sad and nostalgic chord progression, listening to it might give you an idea for which kind of instrument should play them.
-This process repeats in a loop: *you're aiming to always be inspired by what you're hearing to generate new ideas and to keep you motivated to work on the track.* In the early stages of a track, you'll likely be inspired to add musical content (chords, melodies, drums, etc.) and it will gradually shift to mixing-type stuff like making the drums hit harder, tweaking the sound of the chords, and so on, but it can happen *in any order, do it in the order that's most fun for you*.
+For example if you have a sad and nostalgic chord progression, listening to it might give you an idea for which kind of instrument should play them, and once you have that going you might have an idea for what the drums should be like.
+This process repeats in a loop: *you're aiming to always be inspired by what you're hearing to generate new ideas and to keep you motivated to work on the track.* In the early stages of a track, you'll likely be inspired to add musical content (chords, melodies, drums, etc.) and it will gradually shift to mixing-type stuff like making the drums hit harder, tweaking the sound of the chords, and so on, but it can happen *in any order, so do it in the order that's most the fun for you*.

-If the track you're working on stops inspiring you, then either it's time to take a break from that track for a while or it's time to recklessly delete some of the stuff you've spent hours on to make space for fresh ideas.
+If the track you're working on stops inspiring you, then either it's time to take a break from that track for a while or it's time to recklessly delete some of the precious stuff you've spent *hours* on to make space for fresh ideas.

 To help with this process, though, it is useful to understand the general structure of the kinds of tracks you want to make.
 A good way to do that is to